Huntington Park California

 In the California State Senate, Huntington Park is in the 33rd Senate District, represented by Democrat Lena Gonzalez.

-In the California State Assembly, Huntington Park is split between the 53rd Assembly District, represented by Democrat Freddie Rodriguez, and the 59th Assembly District, represented by Republican Phillip Chen.
+In the California State Assembly, Huntington Park is split between the 53rd Assembly District, represented by Democrat Michelle Rodriguez, and the 59th Assembly District, represented by Republican Phillip Chen.

 In the United States House of Representatives, Huntington Park is in California's 42nd congressional district, represented by Democrat Robert Garcia.